-Rick is currently a senior fellow, and former member of the board of directors at the Association of Governing Boards of Universities and Colleges (AGB), a national governance organization for higher education with over 1,900 member institutions.
+Rick is currently Founding Managing Principal of AGB Institutional Strategies and a former member of the board of directors at the Association of Governing Boards of Universities and Colleges (AGB), a national governance organization for higher education with more than 1,900 member institutions.
 He has served on the board of trustees at American University as well as his alma mater, Olivet College, including serving as board chair and now trustee emeritus.
-Rick has served as President, President Emeritus at Wheeling Jesuit University and has also held senior executive positions at Trimble Navigation, Ltd (NASDAQ: TRMB) and Qualcomm (NASDAQ:QCOM).
+Rick has served as president, president emeritus at Wheeling Jesuit University and has also held senior executive positions at Trimble Navigation, Ltd. (NASDAQ: TRMB) and Qualcomm (NASDAQ:QCOM).

-As a co-founder of CollegePlus, Ryan helped build the company starting in 2004, holding the positions of Chief Financial Officer, followed by Chief Operating Officer, and finally Chief Executive Officer.
-During this time, he oversaw all aspects of the company—Marketing, Finance, Accounting, Purchasing, HR, Legal, Operations functions, and systems development.
+As a co-founder of CollegePlus, Ryan helped build the company starting in 2004, holding the positions of chief financial officer, followed by chief operating officer, and finally chief executive officer.
+During this time, he oversaw all aspects of the company—marketing, finance, accounting, purchasing, human resources, legal, operations functions, and systems development.

 Woody Robertson—Chief Development Officer.
 Woody is a high-energy creative thinker with a proven track record of growing businesses.
 After experiencing first-hand the benefits of unbundling college and pioneering the methodologies of credit aggregation which he applied to his BSBA in Business Management, Woody co-founded Lumerit Education in 2004.
 Woody's role as a senior executive has involved driving the development of the organization from the ground up, performing roles in Operations, Admissions, and Marketing.
 He thrives in team-building and business development, along with connecting students and markets with attractive and viable solutions.